 Alabama's academic achievement long-term goals and targets are based on unweighted student assessment data, which the ALSDE will continue using for school improvement purposes.
 The overall accountability system uses a performance index of weighted data for the calculation of the summative rating.

-Table 2: Student Achievement Measures of Interim Progress, Combined Proficiency n-count = 7 20 ( ori mon e --------- ----- ------ ----- ----- ---
+Table 2: Student Achievement Measures of Interim Progress, Combined Proficiency n-count = 20 or n nore ------------------- ------

 Reading and Math Student Achievement Measures of Interim Progress 2016-2017 Baseline Proficiency Numbers